skiluvia/neural-network-challenge-1/README.md

 ```
 A layer was added to see if accuracy will improve.
 We will then compile the model, fit the model, and evaluate the model using the test data to determine the model's loss and accuracy.

-one noticable thing was by recompiling and fitting the model, the accuracy improved from `0.46` to `0.83`.
+One noticable thing was by recompiling and fitting the model, the accuracy improved from `0.46` to `0.83`.
 This is a good sign that the model is learning and improving.
 Also can see that the loss is decreasing as the model is learning.
-Below is the output of the model fitting
+Below is an output of the model fitting

 ```
 Epoch 1/150